 - Facet joint injection

 - Sacroiliac joint block injections

 - Selective nerve root block (SNRB)

 - Costovertebral block

 - Hip joint injections

 Therapeutic spinal injections usually are performed in a series, normally with no more than three during a 12-month period.
 This repetition is necessary because the anti-inflammatory effects of cortisone wear off over time.
-When injections are not enough to manage debilitating back or neck pain, contact Laser Spine Institute to determine whether you are a candidate for a minimally invasive, outpatient procedure that can help you rediscover your life without back or neck pain.
+When injections are not enough to manage debilitating neck or back pain, contact Laser Spine Institute to determine whether you are a candidate for a minimally invasive, outpatient procedure that can help you find relief from neck or back pain.